 Confucius Institute threatens academic freedom and free speech.
 It is controlled by the Chinese Government, and a central part of its soft power plan to improve the global view of China’s authoritarian system.
 Confucius Institutes aim to censor and silence discussions on important political and human rights issues like Tibet, East Turkestan, Taiwan, Falun Gong and Tiananmen Square.Take Action Now!

 Tibetan shopkeeper, Tashi Wangchuk, 31, was detained on January 27, 2016, after appearing in a New York Times video in which he advocated for the rights of Tibetans to learn and study in their mother tongue.
 On May 22, 2018, he was sentenced to five years in prison for the charge of “inciting separatism.”Take Action Now!

 After the Dalai Lama, the Panchen Lama is one of the highest Tibetan spiritual leaders.
 In 1995 Chinese officials kidnapped him at the young age of 6.
 More than two decades later, Tibetans continue to demand for the Panchen Lama to be released and returned to the people of Tibet.
 China claims he is living a normal life but they refuse anyone access to him.Take Action Now!

 Every country marks significant historical dates in its founding as a nation.
-Regardless of its current political status, Tibet is no exception and Students for a Free Tibet has set aside February 13th as an important day to commemorate Tibet’s independent past.
-In occupied countries, observing independence day is a powerful expression of a people’s desire for freedom.Find out more
+Regardless of its current political status, Tibet is no exception and Students for a Free Tibet celebrates February 13th as an important day to commemorate Tibet’s independent past and to shape our future for a free and independent Tibet.Find out more

 On 10 March 1959, tens of thousands of Tibetans took to the streets of Lhasa, Tibet’s capital, rising up against China’s illegal invasion and occupation of their homeland.
 Every year thousands of Tibetans and their supporters take to the streets across the world to mark the anniversary of Tibetan National Uprising Day.Find out more